Skip to main content

 What Makes Agentic AI Different?

 Traditional automation works well for predictable tasks, but it breaks easily when environments change.
 Every workflow variation requires another rule, another script, another exception handler.
+Maintaining these systems becomes expensive and time-consuming.

 Key differences at a glance: